beartums/docker-rails-stub/README.md

 Make sure that you have `docker` and `docker-compose` installed on your machine.

 ###
-clone into directory name of your choice.
+clone into directory name of your choice. change to that directory.
 Now run
 ```
 docker-compose build
 ```